onnx/onnx-mlir/CONTRIBUTING.md

 ## Building ONNX-MLIR

 Up to date info on how to build the project is located in the top directory [here](README.md).

+Since you are interested in contributing code, you may look [here](docs/Workflow.md) for detailed step by step directives on how to create a fork, compile it, and then push your changes for review.

 ## Guides for code generation for ONNX operations
 * A guide on how to add support for a new operation is found [here](docs/HowToAddAnOperation.md).